resibots/limbo/docs/faq.rst

 Waf has all the advantages of Scons but the learning curve is less steep.
 It is based on Python, it has a nice modern feel, it is fast, and it parallelizes the builds by default.
 Using python also allows us to easily add services that is not typically part of a build system, for instance, to submit jobs to a cluster (we have to parse a JSON file, etc., which is trivial in python, but not in Cmake!).

 Overall, it seems that cmake won the "war" in the free software world, mainly because a few high-profile projects chose it instead of Scons or Waf -- the most prominent (and "contagious") project is most probably QT.
 However, the battle was tough.
 For instance, I remember that no build system was perfect for QT and someone even made a waf-based version of QT.
-Also, keep in mind that QT needs a build system that works very well on MS Windows, while we do not care (we have no Windows-based clusters and no Windows-based robots...): they had different goals.
+Also, keep in mind that QT needs a build system that works very well on MS Windows, while we do not care (we have no Windows-based clusters and no Windows-based robots...): they have different goals.
 In robotics, ROS heavily relies on Cmake, but one could wonder if Catkin would have been faster/nicer/better if it had been based on waf or scons.
 Last, a few high profile projects chose waf.
 For instance, `Pebble <http://www.pebble.com>`_, the smart watches, or `Samba <http://www.samba.org>`_, the Windows-compatible file sharing system for Unix.

 Why do you choose to not use configuration files?
 --------------------------------------------------